zuhlke/Support/Sources/Support/Support.docc/Asserting API Contracts.md

 In these situations it’s often better to assert that the preconditions are met at runtime instead of silently continuing and causing unexpected issues later down the line.

-``Supervisor`` provides API that makes it easier to writing testable assertions.
+``Supervisor`` provides API that makes it easier to write testable assertions.

 ### Enforcing API contracts